 Description

-Our Alabama flags are made of quick-drying nylon with a high-quality, UV-resistant digital print to add resistance to rain and sun damage.
-Thanks to its nylon construction, this authentic flag of Alabama is lightweight enough to fly majestically, even in a light breeze.
+Our Alabama flags are made of quick-drying nylon, which is resistant to rain and sun damage.
+Thanks to its nylon construction, this authentic Alabama flag is lightweight enough to fly majestically, even in a light breeze.
+The red saltire is digitally printed with UV-resistant inks for a bright and bold color.

 These Alabama state flags are available in the sizes 12” x 18’, 2’ x 3’, 3’ x 5’, 4’ x 6’, 5’ x 8’, 6’ x 10’, 8’ x 12’, 10’ x 15’, and 12’ x 18’.
 The 3’ x 5’ flag is the most popular among our customers and is an excellent fit for our 6’ tangle-free pole.